-Florida bar certified IP attorney and US registered patent attorney, creator of iPscaling, and board chair of the Tampa Bay Innovation Center.
+US registered patent & Florida Bar certified intellectual property attorney, creator of iPscaling, board chair of the Tampa Bay Innovation Center, and coStarters facilitator.

 Hey, Chris Paradies here.
 You probably want to know more about why I created iPscaling.
 I'm motivated by an urgent need that has remained unaddressed by law firms and lawyers for more than two decades.